 Base salary is reviewed annually and increases are based primarily on performance against pre-established goals with major emphasis on the attainment of financial objectives and the extent of the individual's penetration of his or her salary range.
-Increases in salary in 2001 were determined by considering market data, responsibilities of the position, job performance, and Quaker's overall financial results.
+Increases in salary are determined by considering market data, responsibilities of the position, job performance, and Quaker's overall financial results.
 In the case of some foreign-based executive officers, salary increases may be mandated by the laws in the particular country or region even when similar increases are not granted to officers residing in the United States.
+In 2002, neither the CEO nor the other executive officers received any salary increases.

 The annual incentive compensation component is paid pursuant to the Quaker Global Annual Incentive Plan (the "Annual Incentive Plan") usually in the form of cash and, in certain limited circumstances, in stock.
 The incentive is designed to be a short-term award for specific results and performance in a given year and to be competitive within the marketplace.
-In 2001, payment of the major portion of the incentive opportunity was dependent on achieving a previously established consolidated corporate Profit-Before-Tax ("PBT") target.
-In the case of the business unit heads, a portion of their incentive award was based on attainment of previously established global business unit responsibility margin targets and/or objectives.
+Payment of the major portion of the incentive opportunity is dependent on achieving a previously established consolidated corporate Profit-Before-Tax ("PBT") target.
+In the case of the business unit heads, a portion of their incentive award is based on attainment of previously established global business unit responsibility margin targets and/or objectives.